shwestrick/shwestrick.github.io/_drafts/digital-reverb.md

 sequential code, so
 [what's the point](http://www.frankmcsherry.org/assets/COST.pdf)?

-Simply put: my naive implementation is useless for less than 8 processors.
+My naive implementation is useless for machines with less than 8 processors.
 And even with more than 8 processors, it's still not very efficient to use 8 times as much energy just to get the same result back in slightly less time.
 </div>